 Carnival – known as Sa Rua – is enthusiastically embraced in Palma.
 The little ones have their own parade – Sa Rueta – in the morning.
 In the evening, the rest of the city wakes up to join in the colourful procession and enjoy the concerts in the street.

-The tradition of Carnival is celebrated on Mallorca as Sa Rua, a day of family-fun, costumes and parades for kids takes place island-wide with a large parade in Palma. […] Carnival on Mallorca
+The tradition of Carnival is celebrated on Mallorca as Sa Rua, a day of family-fun parades that take place all over the island. […] Carnival on Mallorca

 The 1st of March marks the Day of the Balearic Islands.
 Artisan market stalls selling the best of Mallorca line up below Es Baluard, while food trucks attract a hungry crowd around Sa Feixina Park.
 Horse shows, folk dancing and drummers celebrate the island’s special day.